Melak2017/Pharmaceutical-Sales-Prediction-/README.md

 ### scripts

 `clean_train_test_df.py`: a python script for cleaning pandas dataframes.
-`data_preview.py`: a python script for selecting data from a pandas. dataframe `data_loader.py`: a python script for loading csv and excel files to a dataframe.
+`data_preview.py`: a python script for selecting data from a pandas. dataframe.
+`data_loader.py`: a python script for loading csv and excel files to a dataframe.
 `data_manipulation.py`: a python script for manipulating dataframes.
 `plots.py`: a python script for plotting dataframes.
 `logger_creator.py`: a python script that creates python based logger and helps user log different messages.